Ultimate Forza Horizon 5 Drift Tune Guide

 Antiroll Bars

-Antiroll Bars will affect handling similarly to changing Spring settings.
-Essentially, an antiroll bar will reduce the body roll if your car, making it easier to control when drifting.
+Anti-roll bars (ARB) affect handling similarly to changing Spring settings.
+ARBs specifically target lateral (side-to-side) movement, making it easier to control when drifting.

-In general, keep Front ARB settings stock and reduce Rear ARB for more control.
-If your car does not have enough power, try making the Rear ARB stiffer to help make your car’s rear tires slide faster.
+To start with, keep the Front ARB settings stock and reduce the Rear ARB slightly for more control.
+If your car doesn’t have enough power, try stiffening the Rear ARB to help your car’s rear tires break traction more easily.

 • Front Antiroll Bars: Stock